norestrictionss/Ball-Rolling-Game/README.md

 ### How to Run the Project?
 Executing Main.java will be sufficient for this.
+Then, the screen for the game will pop up.

 ### Screenshots From the Game
 Unfortunately, I won't be able to upload screenshots of all levels.
 Game includes 10 levels.